kckatal/auth-cloud-next/betterauth-nextjs/README.md

 In your Webflow site settings, navigate to the **Webflow Cloud** tab, click "Install GitHub App", and follow the prompts so Webflow can access your forked repo.

 Back in the Webflow Cloud page, click the "Create New Project" button and follow the prompts accordingly to add your project name, and the location of your GitHub repo.
+Expand the **Advanced settings** section and in the directory path input, add the subfolder name of this project: `betterauth-nextjs` so the Cloud app ensures to pull code from this subdirectory.

 When you are prompted to create an **Environment**: